signalfx/signalfx-agent/docs/quick-install.md

 * The capabilities of the SignalFx Smart Agent.
 See [Advanced Installation Options](./advanced-install-options.md).

-* The SignalFX UI, including how data is displayed.
+* The SignalFx UI, including how data is displayed.
 See [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).